Genocide is understood by most to be the gravest crime against humanity.

 But in spite of these criticisms, there are many who say genocide is recognisable.

-In his book Rwanda and Genocide in the 20th Century, former secretary-general of Medecins Sans Frontieres, Alain Destexhe, says: "Genocide is distinguishable from all other crimes by the motivation behind it.
+In his book Rwanda and Genocide in the 20th Century, the former secretary-general of Medecins Sans Frontieres (MSF), Alain Destexhe, wrote: "Genocide is distinguishable from all other crimes by the motivation behind it.

-But Mr Destexhe believes the word genocide has fallen victim to "a sort of verbal inflation, in much the same way as happened with the word fascist".
+Mr Destexhe has voiced concern that the term genocide has fallen victim to "a sort of verbal inflation, in much the same way as happened with the word fascist", becoming "dangerously commonplace".

-Michael Ignatieff, director of the Carr Centre for Human Rights Policy at Harvard University, agrees.
+Michael Ignatieff, former director of the Carr Centre for Human Rights Policy at Harvard University, has agreed, arguing that the term has come to be used as a "validation of every kind of victimhood".

-"Slavery, for example, is called genocide when - whatever it was, and it was an infamy - it was a system to exploit, rather than to exterminate the living."
+"Slavery, for example, is called genocide when - whatever it was, and it was an infamy - it was a system to exploit, rather than to exterminate the living," Mr Ignatieff said in a lecture.

 Some say there was only one genocide in the last century: the Holocaust.

-However, others say there have been at least three genocides under the 1948 UN convention:
+Others say there have been at least three genocides as defined by the terms of the 1948 UN convention:

 - The mass killing of Armenians by Ottoman Turks between 1915-1920, an accusation that the Turks deny